fran918/testLinkener/solution/README.md

 at solution folder run `npm i`

 ### Run the project
-Run `start.bat` to start the server at port `http://localhost:8080/` and angular project at port `http://localhost:4200/` or run `java -jar backend/server.jar` and at solution folder run `ng serve`
+Run `start.bat` to start the server at `http://localhost:8080/` and angular project at `http://localhost:4200/` or run `java -jar backend/server.jar` and at solution folder run `ng serve`